nwcourses/nwcourses.github.io/COM623/sessions/week_1/index.md

 ## TASK 2

 - Clone the following repository `https://github.com/nwcourses/todo-list-tutorial`
-- Open the resulting `todo-list-tutorial` in VS code
+- Open the resulting `todo-list-tutorial` in VS code or another environment
 - Install the dependencies, `npm install`
 - Open `package.json` and work out how to run the defined scripts to:
   - run project in development mode